DataScienceLab-HGW/Benchmark_KTA_Rostock/README.md

 # Description of the files
-All the archive files containing our data are in the folder *data* which contains two other folders *all_actions* (containing the experimental data and the labels we used for the evaluation of the classifier when trained with all action classes in the KTA dataset), and *actions_most_common* (containing the experimental data and labels we used to evaluate the classifier on the 6 most common actions).
+All the archive files containing our data are in the folder *data* which contains two other folders *all_actions* (containing the experimental data and the labels we used for the evaluation of the classifier when trained with all action classes in the KTA dataset), and *most_common_actions* (containing the experimental data and labels we used to evaluate the classifier on the 6 most common actions).